epitech-mirroring/R-Type/documentation/developers/about.md

 The Game Engine is also able to load and manage special behaviors for game objects thanks to the scripting interface provided by the engine.
 Stellar Forge is also responsible for loading and managing assets, such as textures, sounds, and fonts, and providing a scripting interface for game logic.

-Here is an overview of the Stellar Forge architecture:
+Here is an overview of the Stellar Forge architecture (Yes, it's complicated):
 ```mermaid
 flowchart LR